Rail Transportation History

 July, 1987

-Representatives from Swiss monorail manufacturer Von Roll Habegger make a pitch to city officials to construct a monorail system between the Ohio Center and Franklin County offices.
+Representatives from Swiss monorail manufacturer Von Roll Habegger make a formal pitch to city officials to construct a monorail system between the Ohio Center and Franklin County offices.
 The proposal cost is $40-$50 million.
-The route as discussed would be:
+The route as discussed is:

 -An elevated, 1-mile loop on 3rd and High Streets between the Ohio Center and county offices on Mound, with a loop extension for German Village and the Brewery District.